pyeventsourcing/eventsourcing/README.md

-But you can start by first writing a failing test in `tests.py`, then define your application and aggregate classes in the test module, and then refactor by moving things to separate modules later.
+But you can start by first writing a failing test in `tests.py`, then define your application and aggregate classes in the test module, and then refactor by moving things to separate modules.

 ## Domain model